WOHA: History

 WOHA have experimented with developing new types of green skyscraper.
 The Parkroyal on Pickering, completed in 2013, incorporates 15,000 square meters of elevated terraced gardens, which the architects refer to as “sky gardens”.
 The Oasia Hotel Downtown, completed in 2016, features a façade of aluminum mesh that supports 21 species of plants.
 The vertical landscaping of these structures is intended to reintroduce greenery to the built environment and encourage urban bio-diversity by attracting local birds and insects.

 The SkyVille @ Dawson public housing estate, completed in 2015, provided the architects with an opportunity to realize many of their ideas about housing, which were first articulated with the Duxton Plains competition.
 According to the architects, SkyVille @ Dawson incorporates design strategies that are intended to promote community living.
 Communal terraces are provided every eleven stories in order to create groupings of 80 homes, referred to as “Sky Villages.”
 The building’s rooftop contains a publicly accessible park.

-Kampung Admiralty, the firm's most recent public housing project, is an integrated development that houses apartments for seniors, a rooftop park and urban farm, a medical centre, child- and elder care, retail as well as food and beverage outlets under one roof.
+Kampung Admiralty, the firm's most recent public housing project, is an integrated development that houses apartments for seniors, a rooftop park and urban farm, a medical center, child- and elder care, retail as well as food and beverage outlets under one roof.
 The project was named "World Building of the Year" at the 2018 World Architecture Festival.

 The scale of WOHA’s built and proposed housing projects is intended to respond to the population growth of Asian cities.
 It is also an outcome of Singapore’s constrained geographic area.
 Wong has stated that the goal of WOHA’s architecture is to create “comfortable garden suburb experience and then replicate it vertically through a megastructure for everyone to enjoy.”
 WOHA present their high-density housing designs as replicable models for urban development.
 However, critics have questioned the universal applicability of this model outside of Singapore’s communitarian political system and coordinated urban planning program.

 At the 2016 Venice Architecture Biennale, WOHA launched a book called Garden City Mega City, written in collaboration with Patrick Bingham-Hall.
 The book outlines WOHA’s design strategies in the context of the threats posed by global warming and the pace of Asian urbanization.
 WOHA currently have buildings under construction in Singapore, Indonesia, Australia, Bangladesh, India and China.

 In August 2019, WOHA was picked by URA as the designer of Singapore's Pavilion for World Expo 2020 in Dubai.
 The team is tasked to create a green oasis on a 1,550 square-meter site in the Expo's Sustainability District.

 In July 2020, a team led by WOHA was awarded the project to redevelop the Marina Bay floating platform, which will be renamed "NS Square" when completed in 2025.